JordanAdams/graphql-doc-check/README.md

     $ graphql-doc-check https://example.com/graph

-For more info, consult the help:
+For more info, check the help or read [the wiki](https://github.com/JordanAdams/graphql-doc-check/wiki).

     $ graphql-doc-check -h